hashicorp/vault/website/source/docs/configuration/storage/mssql.html.md

 ### Custom Database, Table and Schema

-This example shows configuring the MySQL backend to use a custom database and table name.
+This example shows configuring the MSSQL backend to use a custom database and table name.

 ```hcl